 Our staff will respond to your query promptly and provide detailed information to your questions.

-5 days - Independent with boutique hotels and winter adventure
+5 days - Independent with cosy historic hotels and winter adventures

 The Norway in a Nutshell® Plus Winter tour takes you through some of Norway’s most beautiful fjord scenery that includes the breathtaking experiences on the Bergen Railway, the Flåm Railway, the Aurlandsfjord, the Nærøyfjord and Flåm.
 In the comfort of your train and cruise boat, watch fjord scenery with beautiful ice waterfalls, deep valleys and snow covered mountains.

 Enjoy an easy snowshoe hike for an exceptional view of the fjord at Stegastein viewpoint in Aurland, tuck into a Viking Dinner at Ægir Brewpub and enjoy the historic Fretheim Hotel with elegant drawing rooms, candle lit dinners and cozy atmosphere.